 Stage Design, Scenography

-The study field at a glance
+The field of study at a glance

 Contents of the course

-Admission criteria & study application
+Admission criteria & application for study

-Possible careers after graduation
+Career opportunities after graduation